11.1. Transfer of Purchase Funds to France

 11.2.
 Completion Date

 The sale contract will always contain a clause stipulating a date by which completion should take place, when the deed of sale will be signed.
+The contract normally provides three to four months before completion is scheduled to take place.

 Some sellers and buyers assume from this clause that should the contract not be signed by this date, then the contract falls.
 This is not necessarily the case.